Protesters outside the Supreme Court await a court decision in June 2016.

 Under a California law, faith-based crisis pregnancy centers must post signs with information about family planning services.
 The centers say it violates their First Amendment rights.

 Even Santa can get worn out, which can lead to getting the blues.

 Have you ever felt more like singing the blues during the holidays than "Deck the Halls"?
 You're not alone.
 Two psychiatrists explain why people feel blue during this time and share tips for how to take care.

 AP Photo/Alex Brandon

 Many people have criticized Donald Trump's mental health.
-Recently, more than two dozen psychiatrists weighed in, from afar.
+More than two dozen psychiatrists weighed in from afar, and another has briefed members of Congress.
 Here's why that might not be good.

 Companies and governments should do more to prevent 'revenge porn' without asking potential victims to send their nude photos to Facebook.